-CA lalit Mohan Aggarwal (2012) mentioned that violation of laws by central and state govt. leads to criminal activities which in turn leads to generation of black money in Indian economy.
-Vijay Kumar Singh presented a paper on controlling money laundering in India- problems & perspectives that to control black money in India is very difficult task only due to the existence of one reason i.e. poor implementations of laws which leads to sophisticated crime in the economy and thus generates black money.
+Lalit Mohan Aggarwal (2012) mentioned that violation of laws by central and state Government leads to criminal activities which in turn leads to generation of black money in Indian economy.
+Vijay Kumar Singh (2012) presented a paper on controlling money laundering in Indiaproblems & perspectives and stated that control black money in India is very difficult task only due to existence of one reason i.e. poor implementations of laws which leads sophisticated crime in the economy and thus generates black money.

-A study by Global Financial Integrity (2012) mentioned that Indian nationals held around US\$1.4 trillion in illicit external assets are widely off the mark compared to the estimates found by their study.
+Global Financial Integrity (2012) in their study mentioned that Indian nationals held around US\$1.4 trillion in illicit external assets are widely off the mark compared to the estimates.
 The report claims that the amounts are significantly smaller, only about 1.5% of India's GDP on average per annum basis, between 1948-2008.
-This includes corruption, criminal activities bribery and kickbacks, trade mispricing and efforts to shelter wealth by Indians from India's tax authorities.
-According to a report, published in May
+This includes COTTUPtion, criminal activities bribery and kickbacks, trade mispricing and efforts to shelter wealth by Indians from India's tax authorities.

-2012, Swiss National Bank estimates that the total amount of deposits in all Swiss banks, at the end of 2010, by citizens of India were CHF 1.95 billion (INR 92.95 billion, US\$ 2.1 billion).
+Swiss National Bank in a report (May 2012) estimates that the total amount of deposits in all Swiss banks, at the end of 2010, by citizens of India were CHF 1.95 billion (INR 92.95 billion, US\$ 2.1 billion).
 This amount is about 700 fold less than the alleged \$1.4 trillion in some media reports.
-The report also provided a comparison of the deposits held by Indians and by citizens of other nations in Swiss banks.
 Total deposits held by citizens of India constitute only 0.13 per cent of the total bank deposits of citizens of all countries.
 Further, the share of Indians in the total bank deposits of citizens of all countries in Swiss banks has reduced from 0.29 per cent in 2006 to 0.13 per cent in 2010.
 As per data provided by Swiss Bank, India is topping the list almost \$1500 billion of its black money deposited with them, followed by Russia \$470 billion in 2011.
 The amount of black money is increasing day by day at very rapid speed.